KehindeBello/fastapi-book-project/README.md

 # FastAPI Book Management API

 ## Overview

 This project is a RESTful API built with FastAPI for managing a book collection.
 It provides comprehensive CRUD (Create, Read, Update, Delete) operations for books with proper error handling, input validation, and documentation.

+It includes CI/CD setup for testing and deplyment using Nginx as a reverse proxy.

 ## Features